crossbario/iotcookbook/device/pi/README.md

 2017-04-26T12:54:37+0000 BuzzerComponent connected: SessionDetails(realm=<crossbardemo>, session=1410140973480360, authid=<A6J9-7TEY-4U7E-SUPQ-EQRK-KH6E>, authrole=<anonymous>, authmethod=anonymous, authprovider=static, authextra=None, resumed=None, resumable=None, resume_token=None)
 2017-04-26T12:54:37+0000 BuzzerComponent ready!
 ```

+That's it.
+You've successfully deployed and run an Autobahn based application component that exposes hardware on the Pi as a WAMP component.
+The wrapped hardware can now interact with any other WAMP component in your overall application or system.

 ## How it works